How to protect yourself from Facebook cloning

 What to do if your account was cloned

 If your Facebook account has been cloned, report the impersonated account to Facebook.
-We also recommend to tell your friends that your account has been cloned and warn them not to accept friend requests that look like they came from you.
+We also recommend telling your friends that your account has been cloned and warn them not to accept friend requests that look like they came from you.
 Messaging your friends or publishing a post is a good way to warn your friends that you have been cloned.